Burgestrand/kbc19/README.md

 1. No asset pipeline, sprockets, webpack, etc.
 1. No action mailer/mailbox/text.
-1. In-memory sqlite3 database, i.e. no persistence.
+1. sqlite3 database in development, to avoid requiring more dependencies.
 1. No internationalization or localization.

 ## Development